It is a time of rapid change, and one of the things that is rapidly changing is gold.

 Yeah.

-What we're looking at, the fundamentals that you and I have pointed out with this, uh, this isn't about trends that we're looking at in terms of you know, past history of uh different things, as much as it is.
+What we're looking at, the fundamentals, as you and I point out with this, this isn't about trends that we're looking at in terms of past history of different things.

-And then this time there's something brand new on the horizon, and that is the desire of these people to have a CBDC, which now they are using the Trojan horse of the Genius Act to try to set up these stable coins, which will still give them complete uh uh ability to track and to prevent transactions from happening financially.
+And then this time, there's something brand new on the horizon, and that is the desire of these people to have a CBDC, which now they are using the Trojan horse of the Genius Act to try to set up these stable coins, which will still give them complete ability to track and to prevent transactions from happening financially.

-And uh you've got a senator, Keith Kelly of Alabama is warning people that the Genius Act is going to harm small banks.
+And you've got a senator, Keith Kelly of Alabama, is warning people that the Genius Act is going to harm small banks.

-And uh well, what happens when we lose the small banks, Tony?
+And what happens when we lose the small banks, Tony?

 I think you do lose cash.